 The world is changing all the time.
-Paradigm shifts is a phenomenon that occurs throughout human history.
-This 21st century marks yet another great paradigm shift that involves increasingly more technology and Internet of Things (IoT) than it ever did in the past.
+Paradigm shift is a phenomenon that occurs throughout human history.
+This 21st century marks yet another great paradigm shift that involves increasingly more technology and the Internet of Things (IoT) than it ever did in the past.

-For humanity, this means an increasing integration of technology to everyday life functions, whether we are aware of it or not.
+For humanity, this means an increasing integration of technology into everyday life functions, whether we are aware of it or not.
 At a behavioral level, technology has influenced the way we interact with one another.
-Collectively, this presents a great behavioral shift of the 21st century.
+Collectively, this presents a great behavioral shift in the 21st century.

 In light of this behavioral shift, leadership styles may also have to adapt to suit the changing landscape of the workforce and talents better.
 Today, workforces are becoming more and more assimilated with technology and digitally influenced.
 The traditional leadership style that emphasizes one-way and top-down communication may not be the most effective leadership style in the realm of workforce management in the 21st century.